TeliaSoneraNorge/styleguide/component-lib/README.md

 - Copy the new icons into the folder `component-lib/assets/icons/dropHereNewIcons`
 - Build the library: (from component-lib) `npm run icons`
 - Note that the original icons where _optimized and moved_ from the _drop here_ folder.
 The files which couldn't be processed successfully remain in the _drop folder_
 - Check that the new optimized version of the icons look as expected in _styleguide-web_.
 (Go up to the main folder, `npm run build`, `npm run start` and check [http://localhost:3000/#/image-assets](http://localhost:3000/#/image-assets) )
 - Commit the changes to git

-## Exporting/Publishing
+## To publish locally

-- MAKE SURE YOU ARE IN THE `component-lib` FOLDER AND NOT IN THE WEBSITE ROOT!
-- Bump the version.
-- NPM publish: `npm run deploy:prod` or `npm publish dist --access=public` (you need access to the Telia NPM organization, Note: since 1.20.0, we just need to publish dist folder)

-To test locally;
 - Local test: `npm run publish:local-test`

 ## Usage